 Lover's Valley Introduction

-Lovers' Valley is located on the Lovers' Valley Access Road in Maolin District, and in Rukai language, it is known as "Tuba Lu."
-The stream is clear and gentle, with a flat and dry riverbed composed of fine sand.
-Upon reaching the entrance, visitors can see the Lovers' Valley Suspension Bridge, which spans the Zhuokou River.
-After crossing the bridge, a ten-minute hike along the trail will lead to Lovers' Valley Waterfall.
-There are a total of five tiers of waterfalls, but visitors can only access the second tier via the staircase path from the side.
-The area is abundant with greenery and surrounded by majestic mountains, where guests can listen closely to the sound of flowing water, enjoying the cool and tranquil atmosphere, making it an ideal spot for escaping the heat.
-Next to the waterfall, there is a pavilion where visitors can rest or take in the beautiful scenery.
-On weekends, tourists come here to admire the waterfalls, relax, and absorb phytoncides, making it a popular recreational getaway in the southern part of Taiwan.
-It is recommended to spend about an hour here, as visitors can hike along the pathway, take a break near the waterfall, or capture memories at the pavilion and wooden bridge.
+Lover's Valley is located on the Lover's Valley Access Road in Maolin District, and in Rukai language, it is called "Tobalu."
+The stream is clear and gentle, with a flat dry riverbed and fine sand.
+Upon reaching the entrance, visitors can see the Lover's Valley Suspension Bridge, which spans across the Zhuokou Creek.
+After crossing the bridge, a ten-minute walk along the trail leads to Lover's Valley Waterfall, which features a total of five tiers.
+However, access to the second tier is only possible via a side staircase.
+The area is lush with trees and surrounded by towering mountains, allowing visitors to listen to the sound of flowing water in a cool and tranquil environment, making it an ideal place to escape the heat.
+There is a pavilion near the waterfall where visitors can rest or enjoy the beautiful scenery.
+On holidays, many tourists gather to admire the waterfall, relax, and absorb the phytoncides, making it a popular leisure destination in southern Taiwan.
+The recommended stay is about one hour, where visitors can hike the trail, rest at the waterfall area, or take photos at the pavilion and wooden bridge along the way.